 Coal mining has been a staple of West Virginia’s economy since the 1700s.
 Morgantown – one of the state’s many coal mining towns – employs hundreds of coal miners.
 Sadly, many coal mine workers are injured and killed in devastating mining accidents each year.

-Why Choose the Mining Accident Injuries Attorneys at Robinette Legal Group?
+Why Choose the Morgantown Mining Accident Injury Lawyers at Robinette Legal Group?

 Coal mine injury and death cases are one of our law firm’s primary focuses.
 We understand the dangers of coal mines and the importance of safe operations when mining.
 Our lawyers can use their knowledge of laws such as the Mine Improvement and New Emergency Response Act and the Federal Mine Safety and Health Act to shape their clients’ cases.
 We can expertly analyze your recent mining accident in West Virginia to create the most aggressive legal strategy on your behalf.

-Contact us today for a free legal consultation if you’ve been injured in a mining accident.
+Contact us today for a free legal consultation if you’ve been injured in a mining accident near Morgantown, West Virginia.

-What Are the Most Common Types of Coal Mining Accidents?
+What Are the Most Common Types of Morgantown Coal Mining Accidents?

 Coal mining is one of the most dangerous jobs in West Virginia.
 The coal industry puts workers at risk of serious injuries from many different types of accidents in both underground mine shafts and on ground level, including: